This essay consists of two parts:

 No other catechism has occupied a comparable place in the life of the Church.
 Every Catholic home should contain a copy of the Roman Catechism.
 This important text is the foundation of an educated approach to the Catholic religion.
 I have written elsewhere of the importance of theology manuals for our current day, and the Roman Catechism fills an important stepping-stone towards the more scientific approach to the Faith they express.
 It contains the most fundamental doctrines of the faith, proposed and explained with clarity: and a solid foundation like this is vital for keeping us grounded in further studies.
-And as the pictures make clear, the Baronius Press edition is the one that should be on our shelves.
+And as the pictures make clear, the Baronius Press edition (paid link) is the one that should be on our shelves.

 For the background to these headings, see The Catechism of the Council of Trent (hereafter “RC”), trans.
 John A. McHugh and Charles J Callan, Baronius Press, 2018.
 Introduction by McHugh and Callan xxxiii.

 Ibid. xxxv

 Ibid.
 Depuis le jour, no. 23.
 Available here : https://www.vatican.va/content/leo-xiii/en/encyclicals/documents/hf_l-xiii_enc_08091899_depuis-le-jour.html

 Mgr Joseph Clifford Fenton, What is Sacred Theology? (previously published as The Concept of Sacred Theology) Cluny Media, Providence RI, 2018, 118